Post-Baccalaureate Programs

 • Determine if medical school is for you.

-As you can see, post-baccalaureate programs serve a number of needs and they can be put into four broad categories:
+Post-baccalaureate programs serve a number of needs and they can be put into four broad categories:

 • Academic Record-Enhancers